asiradnan/PulseCampus/README.md

 #### Departments and Classes
 - Departments with teachers and room number
-- Classes with class captain, room nuumber and students
+- Classes with class captain, room number and students
 - Principal can create, edit and delete departments and classes
 #### Clubs
 - Teacher as supervisor
 - Students as members
-- Different club positions manages by Club Supervisor
+- Different club positions managed by Club Supervisor
 - Teachers can create, edit and delete clubs

 #### Announcements and Community